ferdinandfrank/vue-forms/readme.md

 ##### Properties:
 This component inherits all of the shared properties listed above.

+- **value**: The predefined value of the input.
+    - type: String|Number|Array
+    - default: ''

+- **multiple**: States if multiple values can be selected on the input.
+    - type: Boolean
+    - default: false

 - **options**: An array with objects containing a key 'value' with the option value and a key 'text' with the option text to show.
 These will be used as dropdown choices.
     - type: Array
     - default: []